-I finished my master's degree 16 years ago, and have practiced as a landscape designer in various capacities ever since- that’s a third of my life in this field.
-I've run this business, worked for other companies, moonlighted while I taught school full-time, and fit in projects while I kept two babies alive.
-But only in the last two years have I realized I am a small business owner, and this has been a pivotal shift in my mindset.
+I finished my master’s degree 19 years ago, and have practiced as a landscape designer in various capacities ever since- that’s well over a third of my life in this field.
+I’ve run this business, worked for other companies, moonlighted while I taught school full-time, and fit in projects while I kept two babies alive.
+But only in the last five years have I realized I am a small business owner, and this has been a pivotal shift in my mindset.
 I run an operation that affects my family, my community, and my peers in the industry.
 When I got serious about my landscape design work as a business, I hired a brand designer and poured through her blog.

 One of the first things I read was a post titled “the worst thing you can say to your designer”.
 It was enlightening to me as her client, and I wanted to think through what I could share with my own clients to open up communication.
-Irene's post is pretty much exactly what I would say, and I can't just copy it - but basically, be honest and let me know if you want something different!
-Don't be afraid to ask for changes, new ideas, clarification, or help.
-You can check out Magnoliahouse Creative’s blog post here.
+Irene’s post is pretty much exactly what I would say, and I can’t just copy it – but basically, be honest and let me know if you want something different!
+Don’t be afraid to ask for changes, new ideas, clarification, or help.

 With all that honesty and open communication taken care of, I’d like to encourage you a bit more.
 Here are two completely different statements that I hear all the time from clients, and I want to explain why I love them both.